christiancheng15/christiancheng15/README.md

 I'm a 22-year-old developer originally from Singapore, now residing in Australia, with a strong passion for problem-solving.
 I'm interested in Automation and AI/ML.

-- Check out my Website (WIP) to learn more about me
+- Check out my [Website](https://christiancheng15.github.io/) to learn more about me
 - Explore my [GitHub](https://github.com/christiancheng15) where I share my latest projects
 - Connect with me on [LinkedIn](https://www.linkedin.com/in/christiancheng15/)